sheikhsalmanhossain/kubernetes/kubernetes-resources/6-volume/1-hostpath/README.md

 That means our data copying from pod to node.
 So if our pod will die and create new one, our data will not lost.
 Data will be persistent.

+This is use in development purpose, not production.